chrisdinn/brando/README.md

 ### Monitoring Connection State Changes

-If a set of listeners is provided to the Brando actor when it is created , it will inform the those listeners about state changes to the underlying Redis connection.
+If a set of listeners is provided to the Redis actor when it is created , it will inform the those listeners about state changes to the underlying Redis connection.
 For example (from inside an actor):

-      val redis = context.actorOf(Brando("localhost", 6379, listeners = Set(self)))
+      val redis = context.actorOf(Redis("localhost", 6379, listeners = Set(self)))

 Currently, the possible messages sent to each listener include the following:

  * `Connecting`: When creating a TCP connection.
  * `Connected`: When a TCP connection has been created, and Authentication (if applicable) has succeeded.
  * `Disconnected`: The connection has been lost.
-Brando transparently handles disconnects and will automatically reconnect, so typically no user action at all is needed here.
-During the time that Brando is disconnected, Redis commands sent to Brando will be queued, and will be processed when a connection is established.
+Redis transparently handles disconnects and will automatically reconnect, so typically no user action at all is needed here.
+During the time that Redis is disconnected, Redis commands sent will be queued be processed once the connection is reestablished.
  * `AuthenticationFailed`: The TCP connected was made, but Redis auth failed.
- * `ConnectionFailed`:  A connection could not be (re-) established after three attempts.
+ * `ConnectionFailed`:  A connection could not be established after the number of attempts defined during creation `connectionRetryAttempts`.
 Brando will not attempt to recover from this state; the user should take action.

 All these messages inherit from the `Connection.StateChange` trait.

 ### Sentinel

-#### SentinelClient
+#### Sentinel Client

-Brando provides support for `monitoring`, `notification` and `automatic failover` using [sentinel](http://redis.io/topics/sentinel).
-It is implemented based on the following [guidelines](http://redis.io/topics/sentinel-clients)
+Sentinel provides support for `monitoring`, `notification` and `automatic failover` using [sentinel](http://redis.io/topics/sentinel).
+It is implemented based on the following [guidelines](http://redis.io/topics/sentinel-clients) and requires redis 2.8.12 or later.

 A sentinel client can be created like this.
-Here, we are using two instances and we provide a listener to receive  `Connection.StateChange` events.
+Here, we are using two servers and we provide a listener to receive  `Connection.StateChange` events.

-	val sentinel = system.actorOf(SentinelClient(Seq(
+	val sentinel = system.actorOf(Sentinel(Seq(
-          Instance("localhost", 26380),
+          Server("localhost", 26380),
-          Instance("localhost", 26379)), Set(probe.ref)))
+          Server("localhost", 26379)), Set(probe.ref)))

 You can listen for events using the following: